 “Miles of flint and good oak fencing, an estate saw mill, a deer park, a lake, then a well-conditioned red-brick model Victorian village with a Georgian House (probably for the agent), a stone rectory by P C Hardwick in mid-Victorian Tudor, a school, a big walled garden with acres of glass, a well-kept drive swirling past exotic firs and rhododendrons to a spired church, and finally an enormous stone house...” was the description of Englefield by John Betjeman and John Piper in their 1949 edition of Murray’s Berkshire Architectural Guide.
-It was, they went onto say, “…the overwhelming and firmly established atmosphere of the great country house of Trollope’s novels, which continued into good King Edward’s reign.", and Leslie North writing in the Reading Chronicle of August 1980 described his approach to the village: “…I felt – if not exactly unreal – as if stepping into something retreated from an unacceptable present.”.
+It had, they went onto say, “…the overwhelming and firmly established atmosphere of the great country house of Trollope’s novels, which continued into good King Edward’s reign.".
+Leslie North writing in the Reading Chronicle of August 1980 described his approach to the village: “…I felt – if not exactly unreal – as if stepping into something retreated from an unacceptable present.”.

 All of this was principally the creation of two successive owners who divided the 19th century almost exactly between themselves and oversaw the building of most of what is there today and, in the nick of time, the creation of new roads to take away the through traffic and allow that "retreat from an unacceptable present".
-Their creation has been well served by further generations of the same (somewhat loosely related) family so that Betjeman, who clearly thought Englefield to be an exception to the rule at the mid-point of the 20th century would, one feels, see no reason to change his mind were he to visit again today.
+Their creation has been well served by further generations of the same (somewhat loosely related) family and while some new housing has been built in the late 20th century, it is of an appropriate scale and design and tastefully blended into what was there before so that Betjeman, who clearly thought Englefield to be an exception to the rule at the mid-point of the 20th century would, one feels, see no reason to change his mind were he to visit again today.

 © 2017 Richard J Smith